Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Filamentation instability

-The electrostatic potential, which is responsible for the electric field close to the boundary in Fig. \ref{fig2}(d), changes the speed of the protons and their reflection at the boundary yields two proton beams at $x=0$, which explains the observed semicircular structure in the proton's phase space density distribution.
-The width of the electric field structures close to both boundaries is about 1 and both do not broaden in time.
-Effects due to the reflecting boundary other than its adjustment of the phase of the filamentation modes are thus limited to a narrow interval.
+Figure \ref{fig2}(d) reveals the growth of an electric field in the grid cell next to the boundary at $x=0$ until $t\approx t_c$.
+It remains constant after that.
+Such a band is not found in Fig. \ref{fig2}(c) and it is thus a consequence of the reflecting boundary.
+It remains localized and it has no strong effect on the proton distribution in Fig. \ref{fig2}(f).
+Effects due to the reflecting boundary other than its adjustment of the phase of the filamentation modes are thus weak and limited to a narrow interval.

 Figures \ref{fig3} and \ref{fig4} show the phase space density distributions of the leptons in Sim$_p$ and Sim$_r$ at $t=t_c$.
 The projection of the phase space density distribution on the plane spanned by $x$ and by the momentum component $p_x$ is $f(x,p_x)$, while the projection $f(x,p_y)$ involves the momentum component along $y$.
-The lepton distributions in both simulations are practically identical apart from the phase shift along $x$ also seen in Fig. \ref{fig2}.
+The lepton distributions in both simulations are practically identical for $x>2$.
+They differ close to the boundary, which confines the filament in Sim$_r$ but not that in Sim$_p$.
+The confinement of the filament closest to $x=0$ in Sim$_r$ does not change qualitatively its lepton distributions.
 In what follows we only discuss the distributions computed by Sim$_r$.

 The ambient electrons in Fig. \ref{fig4}(a) cluster in spatial intervals where the proton density in Fig. \ref{fig2}(g) is low.
-Their mean momentum along y in Fig. \ref{fig4}(b) reaches a high value close to the boundaries and close to $x=7.5$ and it decreases to zero at the boundaries of the phase space cloud of the ambient electrons.
-These electrons have been accelerated by the electric field along $y$ that was induced via Faraday's law by the growth of $B_z(x,t)$.
+Their mean momentum along y in Fig. \ref{fig4}(b) reaches a high value close to the boundaries and close to $x=6$ and it decreases to zero at the boundaries of the phase space cloud of the ambient electrons.